MonkeyLeaf/dev-kit/drupal/README.md

-# Step by step setup drupal on localhost by docker
+# Step-by-step setup drupal on localhost by docker

 - Copy ```docker-compose.example.yml``` to ```docker-compose.yml``` file with below content:
 - Running below code to install Drupal